European red mite (Panonychus ulmi)

 Biology and life history European red mites overwinter as eggs on smaller branches and fruit spurs.
 They hatch at pink stage and commence feeding.
 There are six to seven generations per year.
 Twospotted spider mites overwinter as adult females under bark or in ground cover.
 They become active in the spring.
 There may be eight to ten overlapping generations per year.

-Scouting and thresholds Observe the leaves for mites and webbing and check for the number of pest and predator mites.
+Pest monitoring Observe the leaves for mites and webbing and check for the number of pest and predator mites.
 Sufficient control usually is achieved by midsummer by biological agents.

 Spider mite populations are held down by cool, wet conditions early in the season.
 Considerable natural control is provided by lady beetles (Stethorus spp.) and minute pirate bugs (Orius tristicolor).
 Predator mites such as Typhlodromus spp. or Neoseiulus fallacis (syn.
 Amblyseius fallacis) are also effective at managing populations of spider mites and may be purchased.